mdeff/paper-cryoem-orientation-recovery/reviews.md

 We will add the suggested reference to [A] in the revised manuscript.

-On how non-uniformly distributed angles would affect the proposed method: We tried it in Appendix B (with a uniform sampling of Euler angles, which is non-uniform on SO(3), see Figure 12) and performance was not affected (see Figure 13).
+On how non-uniformly distributed angles would affect the proposed method: We tried it in Appendix B (with a uniform sampling of Euler angles, which is non-uniform on SO(3), see Figure 12) and performance was barely affected (see Figure 13).

 ## 3- Official Review of Paper4764 by Reviewer Z4BJ
 16 Jul 2021